Jane Austen Society of North America, Southwest Region

 Upcoming Virtual Meetings

 Until it’s safe to meet again in person, we are holding virtual meetings with speakers on a wide range of topics.
-Join us at one of these events—registration information coming soon.
+We’ll be posting information on the next set of virtual events soon.
 Sign up for our mailing list for more information.

 Upcoming In-Person Events